Great Tibet Tour Logo GREAT TIBET TOUR ®

 Dekang Lhasa Hotel

-Most of the hotels and guest houses do not have a website for online bookings but it is recommended that the travel agency will definitely finalize the bookings on your behalf.
+Most of the hotels and guest houses do not have a website for online bookings, but it is recommended that the travel agency finalizes the bookings on your behalf, as they can get a better price.

 Entrance Fees: All temples, mountains, lakes, and monasteries in Tibet have some sort of entrance fee charged per traveler.
-The average cost for a traveler extending a visit to the major sites along the way from Lhasa to Everest Base Camp is about 200 USD and it's charged per individual tourist.
-The book Lonely Planet Tibet is a guidebook that has listed all the entrance fees for all the popular destinations in Tibet.
-You also can get a copy of the particular travel agency you have chosen to work with.
+The average cost for a traveler extending a visit to the major sites along the way from Lhasa to Everest Base Camp is about 200 USD, and it's charged per individual tourist.
+The book Lonely Planet Tibet is a guidebook that lists all the entrance fees for all the popular destinations in Tibet.
+You can also get a copy of the particular travel agency you have chosen to work with.

-Additional Fees: There is some other fee for tourists in Tibet and this comes mostly from service fees.
-Eg. When you come to Lhasa from May to October and choose to take trains to enjoy the amazing scenery of Qinghai-Tibet Plateau, you need to pay an additional $100 based on the train ticket fare due to the shortage of train tickets, which usually sold out in a minute after issued.
+Additional Fees: There are some other fees for tourists in Tibet, and these mostly come from service fees.
+Eg. When you come to Lhasa from May to October and choose to take trains to enjoy the amazing scenery of the Qinghai-Tibet Plateau, you need to pay an additional $100 based on the train ticket fare due to the shortage of train tickets, which usually sell out in a minute after being issued.

-Travel Agency to Use: It is a known fact that there are 50+ travel agencies out there offering tour services to Tibet.
-We’ll recommend using a Tibet tour operator that is located in Lhasa rather than any other travel agency based in other places like Beijing, Shanghai, etc. It is important to verify all that is included when getting a traveling quote or price estimated by any agency.
-It often happens that several travel agencies propose lower price estimates than others but their prices do not include the basic necessities for a traveler like the hotels, the entrance fees, train tickets to Lhasa, and so on.
+Some Hidden Fees: It often happens that some travel agencies propose lower price estimates than others, but their prices do not include the basic necessities for a traveler, like hotels, the entrance fees, train tickets to Lhasa, and so on.
 Those travel agencies are in the habit of not giving a complete breakdown of your tour price and that would lead you to another extra cost when you finally get to those destinations.
-So, it is considered important to clarify what is included and what is excluded in the price before booking your Tibet tour.
-This will afford you wonderful and stress-free experiences in your journey.
+So, it is essential to clarify what is included and what is excluded in the price before booking your Tibet tour.
+This will ensure you have wonderful and stress-free experiences throughout your journey.

 Join Group Tours

 There you have it - the factors associated with the cost of traveling to Tibet.
-If you're less than 3 people, joining Small Group Tours deserves your consideration!
-The usual cost like the driver, tour guide, accommodation, and entrance fee are all included and the price is calculated based on 3 passengers.
+If you're fewer than 3 people, joining Small Group Tours deserves your consideration!
+The usual costs, such as the driver, tour guide, accommodation, and entrance fee, are all included, and the price is calculated based on 3 passengers.
 If the travel agency fails to recruit other tourists, there's no extra charge on you and you still can start your journey on the scheduled date.
-The maximum number of members of a tour group is 12 but usually there're 3 to 6 people, from which you will have the best value Tibet tour and experience the best of Tibet at a budget price.
+The maximum number of members of a tour group is 12, but usually there are 3 to 6 people, with whom you will have the best value Tibet tour and experience the best of Tibet at a budget price.

 • 4 Days Lhasa City Essential Group Tour from 450USD